ionicthemes/google-login-with-ionic-framework/README.md

 ### Cordova plugin to login with Google+ on iOS and Android

-This plugin was developed by [Eddy Verbruggen](http://twitter.com/eddyverbruggen) and it allows you to log in with your Google account on iOS and Android.
+The plugin we are using was developed by [Eddy Verbruggen](http://twitter.com/eddyverbruggen) and it allows your users to log into your app with their Google account on iOS and Android.
 You will not only get the email address of the user, but also stuff like their full name and gender.
 You can find more information in the [cordova-plugin-googleplus documentation](https://github.com/EddyVerbruggen/cordova-plugin-googleplus).